suaybarslan/founsure/README.md

 There are four major functions of Founsure: encoding, decoding, repair and update.
 There are also utility functions provided with the library to better use the library for different use cases.
 For instance, simDisk utility function has nothing to do with a user file and can be used to help system admins provide required reliability with their own system.

-- [x] FounsureEnc: This function takes a file and produces multiple segments of data.
+- [x] **FounsureEnc**: This function takes a file and produces multiple segments of data.
 The file itself does not appear in any of these segments.
-- [x] FounsureDec: This function assumes  a ./Coding directory and a subset of encoded file segments to be available and decodes and re-generates the original file.
+- [x] **FounsureDec**: This function assumes  a ./Coding directory and a subset of encoded file segments to be available and decodes and re-generates the original file.
-- [x] FounsureRep: Repair engine that also requires a Coding directory with enough number of files and ** fixes/repairs one or more data chunks should they have been erased, corrupted or flagged as unavailable.
+- [x] **FounsureRep**: Repair engine that also requires a Coding directory with enough number of files and ** fixes/repairs one or more data chunks should they have been erased, corrupted or flagged as unavailable.
 ** generates extra coding chunks should a code update has been requested.
 System update is triggered if data reliability is decreased/degraded over time or increased due to equipment replacements.
-- [x] DiskSim: This utility function can be used to find fault tolerance of Founsure in terms of the number of failed disks that can be tolerated.
+- [x] **DiskSim**: This utility function can be used to find fault tolerance of Founsure in terms of the number of failed disks that can be tolerated.
 This function is of great value to map founsure parameters such as k, n to number of disks and numer of tolerable disk failures and provide a way to understand fault tolerance numbers as in MDS codes (such as Jerasure or Intel's ISA libraries which are based on RS code implementions).
-- [x] genChecks: This utility function is crucial for two different important functionalities: (1) fast/efficient repair/rebuild of data and (2) seemless on-the-fly update.
+- [x] **genChecks**: This utility function is crucial for two different important functionalities: (1) fast/efficient repair/rebuild of data and (2) seemless on-the-fly update.

 # Installation
 Installation from the source: There are four directories of source code: